-The ORSA is a continuous and dynamic process which is incorporated into the quarterly risk reporting cycle by the CRO and Group Risk Function and presented to the RMC and Risk Committee.
+The ORSA is a dynamic process which is incorporated into the Company's ERM Framework and Risk Management cycle which provide a continuous assessment of all material risks the Company is exposed to, with quarterly reporting to the RMC and Risk Committee on material changes to the risk profile and associated capital requirements.
 An important aspect of the process is the forward-looking assessment of any changes to the risk profile and capital requirements introduced by prospective business plans or major strategic initiatives.
 The risk analysis performed includes a review of the impact on the prospective risk exposures relative to risk appetite and risk limits, capital and solvency requirement projections relative to solvency targets, and associated management actions to mitigate excess risk exposures and finance any additional solvency requirements.
 The results of the ORSA are reported to the Risk Committee and support the Board's approval of prospective business plans and strategic initiatives.